-Missing from Education
+Missing Education / Absent from Education

-Definition: those children who do not arrive at school and there is no explanation for their absence.
+Absent from education: those children who do not arrive at school and there is no explanation for their absence.
 This can be a potential indicator of abuse or neglect and children's attendance should be monitored carefully to help identify the risk of abuse including neglect and sexual exploitation and to help reduce the risk of them going missing in the future.